If there’s one thing we’re the experts on, it’s Ratings and Reviews. Which is why we’ve literally written the (digital) book on it.

 Be sure to display the average star rating and review volume for each of the products featured in your best sellers carousel.
 Or, consider adding a top rating products carousel to your homepage.

 If you’re featuring a specific product on your homepage, include user-generated photos, as well as the text of a glowing review, to entice visitors to click to learn more.

 Spruce up your Category Pages

 Today, when shoppers hit a product category page, they likely have the option to filter the results by a number of different categories, such as price and new arrivals.
 Make sure your shoppers can sort by “top rated,” too.

 Also include the average star rating and the number of reviews for each product in a category to make browsing easier for shoppers.

 Want to include even more social proof on your category pages?
 When a shopper hovers over a product, display a preview of a written review to entice them to click through.

 Feature Customer Photos and Videos Throughout Your Website

-In fact, according to our own research, more than half of consumers under 30 say customer-generated visual content is more important than glossy photos produced by a brand or retailer.
+In fact, according to our own research, 80% of consumers say customer-generated visual content is more valuable than glossy photos produced by a brand or retailer.

 Consider adding a visual content gallery to your website that showcases images and videos of your products that you’ve collected from social media.